This class is a family class. Click on the "Family Class" tab above to learn more.

 Please keep in mind that traditional tales can contain dark and disturbing themes, so it’s up to you to select the most appropriate volume for your kids.

-Telling Tales follows a similar format to The Writer's Jungle Online: parents interact with the instructor, work with their children and then post their work to the Brave Writer online classroom for them (though children are welcome to post directly, as well).
+Elementary Writing: Telling Tales follows a similar format to Brave Writer® 101: Guided Writing Process: parents interact with the instructor, work with their children and then post their work to the Brave Writer® online classroom for them.
 Enroll the entire family in this class for one affordable price and get ready to dive deep into this fascinating topic!

 For more information about how the classes are run, please read about online classes.